FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - 30 September 2014.md

 scheme be reviewed to ensure equality in the City and County.

-Councillor Mitchell seconded the Motion.---
+Councillor Mitchell seconded the Motion.
+---
 17

 **REPLY:**